marick/structural-typing/README.md

 => nil
 ```

-The definition is still a bit annoying, in that it doesn't state clearly that `:x` and `:y` are of the same type.
+`:Point`'s definition is still a bit annoying, in that it doesn't state clearly that `:x` and `:y` are of the same type.
 That can be done like this:

 ```clojure
 user=> (type! :Point {(each-of :x :y) [required-key within-bounds?]})